 We all know there have been discussions on using Generative AI and the pros and cons this new chapter of technology gives.
 I want to share how Generative AI may assist QA test engineers in their everyday work.
-And that is by using Large Language Models to assist in writing more sustainable code by reviewing your code.
-Enabling you to take advantage of AI Code Reviewers to achieve Sustainable Code.
+And that is writing more sustainable code with AI using it to assist in reviewing your code.

-As I have mentioned in my blog, “A way to sustainability through a clean code”, to try shifting focus when writing code to make you code more sustainable.
-Achieving this with focusing on writing clean and effective code that is easy to maintain and refactor.
+As I have mentioned in my blog.
+“A way to sustainability through a clean code” a way to shift focus towards sustainable code.
+And achieving this with focus on writing clean and effective code that is easy to maintain and refactor.
 This can be enforced through high-quality code reviews.
-When done right it will be effective to use AI to perform this task.
+When done right it will be effective to use Generative AI to perform this task.

 Enabling quality code reviewers

 To enable Generative AI to give quality code reviews it is important to give instructions so the feedback follows best practice.
 You also need to define the experience of the reviewer and how you want the comments to instruct improvements.
-When reading the feedback from the AI it is important to be critical.
-Giving feedback to the AI on what needs to be improved in the AI’s review will help it improve.
-With this you start a learning spiral so the reviewer continuously improves over time.
-This will also help with finding where to tweak the instructions to gradually improve the value the code review gives.
+When reading the feedback it is important to be critical to find what needs to be improved.
+This will help with finding where to continuously tweak the instructions to gradually improve the value of the code review.

 Where to begin?

-When you begin using Generative AI in code review a good starting point is to define a set of rules.
+So to begin using Generative AI in code review a good starting point is to define a set of rules.
 The rules should encapsulate what your way of working is when writing and reviewing code.
 I would recommend starting with a list of rules giving a concise guideline.
-Start with your most important programming principles and gradually build this rule set over time through experimentation.
+Start with your most important areas and gradually build this rule set over time through experimentation.

 The way you fine-tune how the feedback should be presented has the potential to yield the greatest value from the code reviews.
 That is because you may just give the Generative AI the first two parts of the instruction.
 This process involves the Generative AI modifying the code, which you then needs to be reviewed by you.
 However, this approach may not give the same learning benefits as reading comments, making improvements, and gaining insights on writing code in different ways.